 How does it work?

-Proctorio requires the Chrome web browser, and you need to use/install the Proctorio extension.
-Proctorio is active when you log in to the exam and becomes inactive when you log out.
+Proctorio requires students to use a supported browser and installation of the Proctorio extension.
+The Proctorio extension is activated when you click to start the exam in Canvas and is deactivated when you close or submit the exam.
 There is not a person watching you take your exam in real time.
-During the exam, the system captures information about your testing session and sends your video and other data to your instructor for review.
-Proctorio flags activity that might not be allowed, but does not pass any judgement on the flags; rather, your instructor will be able to review the video and data to decide if any action is necessary.
+During the exam, the system captures information about your testing session which can be reviewed by your instructor after the exam.
+Proctorio flags activity that might not be allowed, but does not pass any judgment on the flags; rather, your instructor will be able to review the information to decide if any action is necessary.

 What do I need to do to get ready to use Proctorio?

-Ensure that you have access to a device that meets the system requirements, and then you will need to have Google Chrome and the Proctorio Extension installed on your computer.
-Students do not have to pay to use Proctorio.
+Ensure that you have access to a device that meets the system requirements, and that you are using a supported browser with the Proctorio extension installed.
+Students do not have to pay to use Proctorio or schedule exams.
+Students can log directly into an exam during the open exam window and take it using Proctorio after the extension has been installed.
 You may find it helpful to install and set up the extension prior to the exam in case you need additional time to troubleshoot.
 During the exam, there is a Live Chat help feature in the Proctorio extension to access help as well.
 There are steps and 24/7 technical help available through Proctorio Support.

 What happens if parts of my exam are flagged?
 How can the recording impact my grade?

-Once a student completes their exam, the recording is uploaded to the cloud.
-Faculty have access to each student's recording and can choose to review it or not.
+Once a student completes their exam, faculty have access to each student's recording and can choose to review it or not.
 The flags may be an indicator to faculty of a recording they want to review.
-They will use that recording along with other information about the exam to decide if they think a violation of the Academic Misconduct policy may have occurred.
+They will use that recording along with other information about the exam to submit an academic misconduct incident report if they think a violation of the Academic Misconduct policy may have occurred.
 Instructors cannot penalize your grade until the academic misconduct process has concluded.
 To learn more about the Academic Misconduct process, visit the Student Conduct and Community Standards website.